-^{} All remuneration relates to salary only.
+All remuneration relates to salary only.
 There have been no performance related pay or bonuses.

-The average percentage change for the CCG as a whole has seen a 2% increase in 21/22.
-This is as a result of 21/22 pay awards and departmental changes.
-There has been no change in the highest paid directors remuneration in 21/22.
+The average percentage change for the CCG as a whole has seen a 0.18%/£91 decrease in 22/23.
+As at 30th June the pay award had not been remunerated and there has been a minor change in departmental skill mix.
+There has been no change in the highest paid directors remuneration in 22/23.